DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 with information and technological innovation.

-In this chapter we survey diverse experiences and methodologies of what we call 'data-activist research'---an approach to research that combines embeddedness in the social world with the research methods typical of academia and the innovative repertoires of data activists.
+In this chapter we survey diverse experiences and methodologies of what we call 'data-activist research' - an approach to research that combines embeddedness in the social world with the research methods typical of academia and the innovative repertoires of data activists.
 We argue that such approach to knowledge production fosters community building and